Find Your Perfect School

 Today is the best time to enroll in degrees that lead to the beauty industry.
 You can start your cosmetology career through the AS in Cosmetology at Santa Monica College and be more marketable.

 A Cosmetologist is trained to advise on appropriate hairstyles, wash and cut hair, dry it, and style hair.
 They also administer hair treatments for conditioning and coloring hair as they carefully use the proper methods and tools.

 Cosmetologists also work closely with clients to enhance their appearance and often become confidants, much like a bartender listening to their client’s problems.
 So, discretion is advised.

 If a licensed Cosmetologist owns their own salon, management duties are also their responsibility, such as processing payments, keeping work areas clean, laundering, and cleaning the shop.
 They must also adhere to all safety protocols and be prepared for state inspections at random times.
-Marketing and advertising skills are also helpful to grow the business.
+Marketing and advertising skills are also helping to grow the business.

 A Cosmetologist can also offer other services, such as waxing, manicures and pedicures, make-up, and facials, among other services.
 They provide services to both men and women.

-Does a Cosmetologist and Hairstylist have the same responsibilities?
+Do a Cosmetologist and Hairstylist have the same responsibilities?